observeinc/observe-otel-collector-adv/README.md

+# Deprecation notice
+Sumo Logic has ended development of this project, which has been replaced by the officially supported [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector) project.
+If you are planning to set up collection, we highly recommend that you use the supported Sumo Logic Distribution for OpenTelemetry Collector project rather than this one.

 # SumoLogic / OpenTelemetry Collector Contrib
 This is a repository for OpenTelemetry Collector Contrib with additional Sumo Logic extensions.
 It is based on the [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) and